sireum/virtual-reactor-hooks/README.md

 This project redistributes a modified version of the [reactor-core](https://github.com/reactor/reactor-core/blob/master/README.md) library that has been (post-compile) bytecode weaved to support virtual time.
-The reactor-core sources are also redistributed with a modification notice to make them visually distinct and compliant with reactor's Apache 2.0 license.
+The reactor-core sources are also redistributed with a modification notice to make them (1) noticeably distinct to benefit users and (2) compliant with reactor's Apache 2.0 license.